 Nancy Harmon Jenkins, Laila El-Haddad and Maggie Schmitt's The Gaza Kitchen: A Palestinian Culinary Journey is a collection of recipes, stories, and histories which don't get told everyday.
 Ana Sortun's Spice is also doing something rather special.

-You have some new cookbooks in the pipeline: Plenty More, the followup to Plenty, coming out from Ten Speed Press in October, and the Nopi cookbook in 2016.
 Do you think the cookbook as a form is here to stay, given the rise of blogs and food television?

 Yes, I think there is room for it all.
 Blogs and TV programmes can be great, as can e-books and all the apps that do clever things with recipes and food lists but I can't see the actual cookbook going anywhere soon.
 It's a totally different package, a totally different from.
 And it's much less of a liability to cook from in the kitchen than an iPad, if nothing else.